Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

 Why: Clear separation of functionality and access requirements

 Rule: Organization Leaving Logic
-If user leaves organization → If leaving active org, switch to next available org; if leaving last org, enter no-org state; prevent leaving if user is only owner
+If user leaves organization → Enter no-org state, allow creating/joining new org; prevent leaving if user is only owner
-Why: Maintains valid active context and prevents orphaned organizations
+Why: Enables org changes while preventing orphaned organizations

 Rule: Invitation Types
 If invitation sent → All invitations are organization-specific, requiring acceptance into particular org